 Pulleys and Fixed centers:

 •Pulleys are Rotating-Parts, with Pin-Joints at the center-Points of the Arcs in the sketch-loop in the Base-Part

 •Use the Pulley dialog-box to edit the Number-of-Teeth of each

 •The Belt is a sketch-loop

 •When the Pulleys are on fixed-centers, add the sketch-loop to the Base-Part

 The Pulleys or the Belt move with a specified motion.

 When the motion is specified for the:

-|•||Belt: We use a Motion-Path FB to define the motion of a Motion-Point along the sketch-loop on the Base-Part.
+•Belt: We use a Motion-Path FB to define the motion of a Motion-Point along the sketch-loop on the Base-Part.
 Then, the Pulley's motion comes from the Belt's motion.

-|•||Pulley.
-We use a Motion-Dimension FB to define the rotation of the Pulley.
+•Pulley.
+The Pulley PArt is a kinematically-defined Part - for example, we can add a Motion-Dimension FB to define the rotation of the Pulley directly.
 Then, the Belt's motion comes from the Pulley's motion.